Every franchise charges a royalty. Most charge 4-8% of your gross monthly revenue. That sounds manageable until you do the annual maths.

 If the brand's operational support is a generic WhatsApp group where nobody responds, that is a bad deal.

-Royalty Structures Across Indian Food Franchises
+What Royalty Rates Look Like Across Indian Food Franchises

 Watch out for the marketing fund add-on.
-A brand charging 5% royalty plus 3% marketing fund is actually charging 8%.
+A brand charging 5% royalty plus a 3% marketing fund is actually charging 8%.
 Always ask for the total ongoing percentage.

 When Royalty Is Worth It